 Process Lasso allows for full control of running processes.
-Tame unruly processes with ProBalance to maintain system responsiveness during high CPU loads.
-Create rules and persistent settings such as CPU affinities and process priorities, and much more.
+Users can tame unruly processes with ProBalance to maintain system responsiveness during high CPU loads, create rules and persistent settings such as CPU affinities and process priorities, and much more.
 Make apps run your way!

 Process Lasso also allows users to automate and tweak how applications are run through a number of unique and helpful functions.
 These include persistent priority classes, persistent CPU affinities, disallowed processes, per-process power profiles, a process watchdog for advanced rules, process instance count limits, multiple instance balancing and much more!
 These features give you the ability to control how programs utilize your computer’s resources based on automatically applied settings.
 With Process Lasso, you can decide exactly how you want your processes to run.